 Helicopter and aviation crashes are investigated and assessed by two agencies, The National Transportation Safety Board (NTSB) and the Federal Aviation Administration (FAA).
 Unlike many other types of aircraft, most helicopters do not have black boxes, usually resulting in complex investigations.
 Investigations are absolutely necessary, not just to determine the cause of each particular crash, but because a mechanical failure on one helicopter model may represent a design or mechanical flaw affecting all other similarly manufactured helicopters.
 In some cases, entire fleets are grounded until the design or manufacturing defects are found.

-Questions must be answered:
+Questions that must be answered:

 - What caused the crash?

 - Was the pilot healthy?

 - Was the pilot intoxicated?

 - Was there a design flaw in the helicopter?

 - Was there a mechanical malfunction in the aircraft that the helicopter company or pilot should have known about, and/or was there one in similar models?

 - All questions relevant to the determination of negligence, liability and fault will be pursued.

 Liability may potentially be shared by numerous individuals and entities, such as the manufacturer, design team, underwriters, sales and distribution companies, insurance companies, pilot, airport, administrators, and others.
 When there is negligence resulting in injury or death, the victim or survivors may pursue compensatory damages.